moode-player/docs/music_database.md

 ##### Embedded images

-Supported formats include MP3, FLAC and M4A (ALAC/AAC).
+Supported formats include DSF, MP3, FLAC and M4A (ALAC/AAC).
 The last track in each Album directory is used to look for embedded cover art.

 ##### Cover image files